Skip to main content

 Within 30 days of implementation:

-1. Review DLP Alerts dashboard for false-positive alert volume on credential policies.
+1. Review DLP Alerts dashboard for false-positive alert volume on credential policies across the test group.

 Rollback Plan